 How Pre-existing Conditions Affect Your Application

 If you apply for Medigap outside of your Open Enrollment Period, pre-existing conditions can become a major factor.
 Insurance companies will look at your health history to assess their risk.
 If you have chronic conditions like diabetes, heart disease, or a history of cancer, an insurer might see you as a higher risk.
-As a result, they could charge you significantly more for coverage or refuse to sell you a policy.
-This is the reality of medical underwriting.
-The protections you have during your Open Enrollment Period are designed specifically to prevent this from happening, ensuring everyone has fair access to a plan when they first become eligible.
+As a result, they could charge you significantly more for coverage or refuse to sell you a policy at all.
+This is one of the most compelling reasons to take action during that initial Open Enrollment Period when your health history simply doesn’t matter.

-Choosing a Medigap plan can feel like a huge decision, but it doesn’t have to be overwhelming.
-The key is to break the process down into simple, manageable steps.
+With all this information, choosing a plan might feel overwhelming.
+But it doesn’t have to be.
+You can break the decision down into a few simple, manageable steps.
 By thinking through your own needs and understanding what to look for, you can find a plan that gives you peace of mind and solid financial protection.
-It’s all about matching the right coverage to your life.

 Assess Your Personal Health Needs